Oppenheimer & Co. Inc. Increases Position in Edison International (NYSE:EIX)

 Oppenheimer & Co.
 Inc. lifted its holdings in Edison International (NYSE:EIX – Free Report) by 2.1% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 17,057 shares of the utilities provider’s stock after purchasing an additional 344 shares during the period.
 Oppenheimer & Co.
 Inc.’s holdings in Edison International were worth $1,204,000 as of its most recent filing with the Securities & Exchange Commission.

 Other institutional investors and hedge funds have also recently modified their holdings of the company.
 OLD Second National Bank of Aurora purchased a new position in shares of Edison International in the 4th quarter valued at about $25,000.
-Capital Analysts LLC increased its stake in shares of Edison International by 64.0% in the 1st quarter.
-Capital Analysts LLC now owns 438 shares of the utilities provider’s stock valued at $31,000 after purchasing an additional 171 shares in the last quarter.
-Ancora Advisors LLC purchased a new position in shares of Edison International in the 1st quarter valued at about $41,000.
-EverSource Wealth Advisors LLC increased its stake in shares of Edison International by 112.5% in the 4th quarter.
-EverSource Wealth Advisors LLC now owns 797 shares of the utilities provider’s stock valued at $51,000 after purchasing an additional 422 shares in the last quarter.
+Capital Analysts LLC boosted its holdings in Edison International by 64.0% in the 1st quarter.
+Capital Analysts LLC now owns 438 shares of the utilities provider’s stock worth $31,000 after buying an additional 171 shares during the last quarter.
+Ancora Advisors LLC acquired a new stake in Edison International in the 1st quarter worth about $41,000.
+EverSource Wealth Advisors LLC boosted its holdings in Edison International by 112.5% in the 4th quarter.
+EverSource Wealth Advisors LLC now owns 797 shares of the utilities provider’s stock worth $51,000 after buying an additional 422 shares during the last quarter.
 Finally, BerganKDV Wealth Management LLC boosted its holdings in Edison International by 46.5% in the 1st quarter.
 BerganKDV Wealth Management LLC now owns 882 shares of the utilities provider’s stock worth $62,000 after buying an additional 280 shares during the last quarter.
 Hedge funds and other institutional investors own 88.83% of the company’s stock.

-Several research firms recently issued reports on EIX.
-StockNews.com began coverage on Edison International in a report on Thursday, August 17th.
-They issued a “hold” rating on the stock.
-LADENBURG THALM/SH SH upgraded Edison International from a “sell” rating to a “neutral” rating in a report on Tuesday, August 15th.
-Guggenheim cut Edison International from a “buy” rating to a “neutral” rating in a report on Friday, July 7th.
-Barclays began coverage on Edison International in a report on Wednesday.
-They issued an “equal weight” rating and a $68.00 price objective on the stock.
-Finally, Citigroup lifted their price objective on Edison International from $79.00 to $86.00 in a report on Thursday, May 4th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $73.00.

 Edison International Trading Up 0.5 %